jparras/jparras.github.io/_pages/about.md

     - Deep Learning as a new framework for passive vehicle safety design using finite elements models data, in the journal Applied Sciences.
     - Leveraging the variational Bayer autoencoder for survival analysis, in the journal Scientific Reports.
     - Two poster abstracts, in the 66th ASH Annual Meeting.
+    - Survival Model Optimization via Federated Learning: A Study Combining Simulations and Experiments, as a conference paper in 2024 IEEE International Conference on Big Data